 Food delivery app roadmap in a theme-based format

 The next one is a technology roadmap.
-As you can see, it contains technologies required for implementation of the given features and provides a more detailed technical overlook at the same application development cycle.
+As you can see, it contains technologies required for implementation of the given features and provides a more detailed technical overview at the same application development cycle.
 While it doesn’t clearly communicate the vision, different teams can align their understanding of the product delivery.

 Food delivery app technology roadmap

-And here is an example of an external roadmap, presented to the customers.
+And here is an example of an external roadmap presented to the customers.
 This type of roadmap represents major releases of the app functionality for the external public, so it doesn’t need many tech and practical details.